phun-ky/typeof/README.md

 This function determines whether the provided value is a class by verifying if it is a function and checking its prototype descriptor.
-Class constructors always have a non-writable prototype, while regular functions do not.
+Class constructors always have a non-writeable prototype, while regular functions do not.

 Will always return false on built in constructors like `Date` or `Array`.